olisebz/kartixa/README.md

 # 🏎️ Kartixa

-**Go-Kart Liga & Race Tracker**
+**Go-Kart League & Race Tracker**

-Kartixa ist eine Web-App zum Erstellen und Verwalten von Go-Kart-Ligen.
+Kartixa is a web app for creating and managing Go-Kart leagues.
-Fahrer, Rennen und Punktestände werden übersichtlich dargestellt.
+Drivers, races, and standings are displayed in a clear and organized way.

 ## ✨ Features

-- Ligen anlegen und anzeigen
+- Create and view leagues
-- Fahrer-Rankings mit Punktesystem
+- Driver rankings with point system
-- Rennen mit Strecken und Ergebnissen
+- Races with tracks and results
-- Modernes, responsives UI
+- Modern, responsive UI

 ## 🚀 Tech Stack